MicrosoftDocs/sql-docs/docs/database-engine/availability-groups/windows/upgrading-always-on-availability-group-replica-instances.md

 -   Before failing over an availability group, verify that the synchronization state of the failover target is SYNCHRONIZED.

 ## Rolling Upgrade Process
- In practice, the exact process will depend on factors such as the deployment topology of your availability groups and the commit mode of each replica.
+ In practice, the exact process depends on factors such as the deployment topology of your availability groups and the commit mode of each replica.
 But in the simplest scenario, a rolling upgrade is a multi-stage process that in its simplest form involves the following steps:

  ![Availability Group Upgrade in HADR Scenario](../../../database-engine/availability-groups/windows/media/alwaysonupgrade-ag-hadr.gif "Availability Group Upgrade in HADR Scenario")